- What is Calculus Based Statistics?

 - Sum of a Convergent Geometric Series

 - Symbols and Equations (How to Read Them)

 Calculus based Statistics: Definitions

-These full definitions (on CalculusHowTo.com) are some of the topics you’ll likely come across in a calculus based statistics class:
+These full definitions (on CalculusHowTo.com) are some of the topics you may come across in a calculus based statistics class:

 - Abel’s Test